sebmandal/sebmandal/README.md

 ### Stack

-Next.js, Tailwind, Shadcn and Prisma.
+Node, Express, Next.js, Tailwind, Shadcn and Prisma.
 Used to do Python and Java.
-Still fluent in AOTA and all syntax is learnable
+Agnostic to language tho

-Diehard fan of Figma, but it doesn't cloud my judgment — I will use the best technology situationally
+Diehard fan of Figma, but I will use the best technology depending on the situation

 ### Doing